-A/B testing is used to test different landing page variables in two versions of a landing page.
+A/B testing tests different landing page variables in two versions of a landing page.
 Test the headline, CTA, graphics, and copy.
 Whichever one works best is what you can use.
 Afterward, regularly monitor and track the ad that goes live along with other metrics like click-through-rate. cost-per-click, leads, calls, sales, and revenue.

-Why invest in PPC for your construction company
+Why invest in PPC marketing for your construction company

 When planned well, PPC gives great returns irrespective of the size of the construction business.
-In the long run, the investment will be worth it.
+And in the long run, any investment will be worth it.
 And now that you know what to include in your PPC marketing as a contractor, you can learn how to use PPC to build your construction business.
 Here are some advantages for your construction business if you invest in PPC: